angular/angular/aio/content/guide/setup-local.md

 {@a nodejs}

 * **Node.js**

-  Angular requires a [current, active LTS, or maintenance LTS](https://nodejs.org/about/releases) version of Node.js.
+  Angular requires an [active LTS or maintenance LTS](https://nodejs.org/about/releases) version of Node.js.

   <div class="alert is-helpful">

-  For information about specific version requirements, see the `engines` key in the [package.json](https://unpkg.com/@angular/cli/package.json) file.
+  For information about specific version requirements, see the `engines` key in the [package.json](https://unpkg.com/browse/@angular/core/package.json) file.

   </div>